Abay11/onvif_client/README.md

-# Please pay attention that this project just for STUDUING purposes.
+# Please pay attention that this project just for STUDYING purposes.
 !!!
 EXPECTECTED !!!

   very many BUGS